TeamNewPipe/documentation/docs/05_releasing.md

 The extractor is always released together with the app, therefore the version number of the extractor is the same as the one of the app.

 #### Version code
 In android an app can also have a [versionCode](https://developer.android.com/studio/publish/versioning).
-This code is a `long integer` and can be increased by any value to show a device that a new version is there.
+This code is a `long integer` and can be incremented by any value to show a device that a new version is there.
-For NewPipe the version code will be increased by 10 regardless of the change of the major or minor version number.
+For NewPipe the version code will be incremented by 10 regardless of the change of the major or minor version number.
 The version codes between the 10 steps are reserved for our internal fdroid build server.

 ## Release notes